 What should you look at when making the big decision?

 - Competition: less-competitive keywords are easier to rank for – at the same time however, it’s important to consider…

 - Volume: it’s important that you choose keywords that have enough volume to actually offer you a solid number of leads in return

 - Clickthrough rate: a keyword can have thousands of searches, but if only a handful are actually clicking through, it isn’t much use

 - Geography: local SEO and PPC are some of the most powerful tools in a small business’ arsenal

 - Trends: it’s possible to use Keyword Planner to identify trends or seasonality which you can use to get ahead of the competition

 Luckily, our SEO and PPC agency are here to offer some pointers, and help you choose the keywords that offer the best performance across all of these important areas.

 Need to find keywords for your blog?
 Interested in improving your PPC by changing your keywords?

-iformat are experts in SEO and PPC
+iformat are experts in SEO

 Do you need SEO or PPC for your Melbourne business?
 If so, you shouldn’t be afraid of getting help.